-What is Geo-Targeting ?
+What is Geo-Customizing ?

-The list is long so we'll stop right here !
+The list is long so we'll stop right here!

 Thanks for your help on this.
 With the script you supplied I was able simply block the countries that I did not want to access my site.
 Since my site deals with camping and PopUp Campers, I blocked all countries that would not deal in those activities.
 I put up a nice screen that simply said “you can not access this site from your location”.
 This has blocked 90% of the spammer.